View from Skyline Drive Shenandoah National Park

 South River Falls Shenandoah National Park 2006

-Almost every turnout on the Skyline Drive leads to an interesting hike of some kind.
-We found the like to South River Falls especially nice.
+Almost every turn out on the Skyline Drive leads to an interesting hike of some kind.
+We found the hike to South River Falls especially nice.
 Parking for the falls is at mile 62.8.
 The hike is 2.6 miles round trip with an elevation gain of 850 feet.
 It's a fairly easy hike.
 The waterfall is 83 feet high and is the third highest in the Shenandoah National Park.
 When we were there in the fall of 2006 there wasn't much water in the falls.
 But it was still well worth the hike.